openjdk/guide/src/guide/jbs-jdk-bug-system.md

     <td class="dictionary">[[noreg-]{.jbs-label}`.*`]{#noreg}<br />
                            [[nounit-]{.jbs-label}`.*`]{#nounit}</td>
     <td class="dictionary">
       The [noreg-]{.jbs-label}`.*` and [nounit-]{.jbs-label}`.*` labels are used to explain why a change doesn't need/have a regression test or a unit test.
 The suffix of the label is described below.
 Every change that is integrated into the JDK source code must either have a regression/unit test, or have at least one of these labels on its JBS issue.
-It's quite possible to have more than one of these labels on the same issue.
-For instance, an integration could contain both changes to documentation and test code.
+It's possible to have more than one of these labels on the same issue.
+For instance, a changeset could modify both documentation and test code.
 In that case it would be logical to label the issue with both [noreg-doc]{.jbs-label} and [noreg-self]{.jbs-label}.

       Please note that the [noreg-]{.jbs-label} namespace is closed, meaning that no new [noreg-]{.jbs-label} labels should be added unless properly motivated, discussed, and agreed upon.